konojunya/gost/README.md

 gost = go + gist

-Upload code to GitHub's gist cli.
+gost is a command line tool written in Go (Golang), easily uploading code to GitHub's Gist.

 ## Installation